Feast and Forgive: A few sacred customs of the Romani New Year

 You can tell a lot about a culture by what it chooses to celebrate.

-The Romani don’t celebrate military victories, conquests, or territorial expansions.
+The Roma don’t celebrate military victories, conquests, or territorial expansions.
 They don’t have any, because they never lusted for any in their 1,000+ years of history.

 But they don’t formally celebrate their actual achievements, either.
 They don’t proclaim loudly what they have contributed to the world.
 They don’t have a celebration for their unparalleled music, their unparalleled craftsmanship, or any of the innumerable ways they have influenced Middle Eastern, Balkan, and European cultures.